The Diamond Disruption: What’s Fueling India’s Next $1B Consumer Category

-The US is the largest consumer of LGD jewellery, contributing to 65–70% of the overall market.
-The US LGD market observed a hyper-growth phase from FY 2019-2022.
-During this period, India’s exports to the US grew nearly 14-fold, accompanied by the rise of new-age D2C brands, many of which were backed by VC’s.
-However, due to the continuous price decline and inventory piling, the US market has since started observing a phase of consolidation.
-Few large players hit by shrinking margins and falling prices have been snapped up by bigger jewellery brands, while others are pivoting toward industrial applications like semiconductors.
+The US, which makes up nearly 70% of the total market, is the largest consumer of LGD jewellery.
+The US LGD market witnessed tremendous growth between 2019 and 2022.
+During this period, India’s exports to the US grew nearly 14-fold, accompanied by the rise of several venture capital-backed D2C brands.
+However, the continuous price decline and a piling inventory have since led the US market to begin a phase of consolidation.
+A few large players hit by shrinking margins and falling prices have been snapped up by bigger jewellery brands.
+Others are pivoting toward industrial applications like semiconductors.

 Investors, brands, and disruptors are betting big in India’s LGD market

-While India is the world’s diamond polishing hub, its domestic retail market for Lab-Grown Diamonds is still in its early innings.
-India’s lab-grown diamond market stood ~$ 300 Mn in 2024 and is expected to have a 2-4x growth by 2030
+While India is the world’s diamond polishing hub, its domestic retail market for lab-grown diamonds is still nascent.
+It stood at ~$300 Mn in 2024, and is expected to grow two to four times by 2030.

-On the demand side, younger consumers are embracing lab-grown diamonds for daily wear, gifting, and special occasions, fueling adoption and demand.
-India is transitioning from a cutting-and-polishing hub to a full-stack ecosystem with production, branding, and retail.
-Government initiatives such as R&D funding and seed duty exemptions also play a critical role in supporting supply-side scale-up.
-The market is also witnessing the entry of dedicated lab-grown diamond brands and expanded participation from legacy jewellery players, which is enhancing consumer trust and improving conversion.
-Over $20+ million has already flowed into 3 homegrown, pure-play LGD brands, predominantly to fuel offline retail expansion and build vertically integrated operations.
-These brands aren’t just selling jewellery, they’re manufacturing it, tying up with growers, and maximising margins as the market gets competitive, impacting the entire value chain.
+Government initiatives such as R&D funding and seed duty exemptions also play a significant role in improving the supply ecosystem.
+The market is witnessing the entry of dedicated lab-grown diamond brands and greater participation from legacy jewellery players, enhancing consumer trust and improving conversion.
+Over $20+ million has already flowed into three homegrown, pure-play LGD brands, mainly to encourage offline retail expansion and build vertically integrated operations.

 Youth-Led, Digitally-Discovered, Trust-Driven: The New Diamond Market Playbook